illacloud/illa-builder/README.md

 </p>

 #### 🔌 Step 3: Connect to your data
 Connect to MySQL or REST API through our GUI data connectors.
-And we will add more than 10 databases and APIs soon.
+We will be adding more than 10 databases and APIs soon.
 <p align="center">
   <a href="https://cloud.illacloud.com/">
     <img src="https://github.com/illacloud/.github/blob/main/assets/images/connect-your-data.gif">